Mamata Banerjee: Political career with Congress (I)

-Banerjee began her political career in the Congress party as a young woman in the 1970s.
-In 1975 she gained attention in the press media when she danced on the car of socialist activist and politician Jayaprakash Narayan as a protest against him.
+Banerjee began her political career in the Congress (I) party as a young woman in the 1970s.
+In 1975 she gained attention in the press media when she danced on the car of socialist activist and politician Jayaprakash Narayan as a protest against him, during the Emergency.
 She quickly rose in the ranks of the local Congress group and remained the general secretary of Mahila Congress (Indira), West Bengal, from 1976 to 1980.
 In the 1984 general election, Banerjee became one of India's youngest parliamentarians ever, defeating veteran Communist politician Somnath Chatterjee, to win the Jadavpur parliamentary Constituency in West Bengal.
 She also became the general secretary of the Indian Youth Congress in 1984.
 She lost her seat to Malini Bhattacharya of the Communist Party of India (Marxist) in the 1989 general elections in an anti-Congress wave.
 She was re-elected in the 1991 general elections, having settled into the Calcutta South constituency.
 She retained the Kolkata South seat in the 1996, 1998, 1999, 2004 and 2009 general elections.
+On 16 August 1990, then Youth Congress leader Mamata Banerjee was attacked by CPI(M) cadres while leading a protest rally near Hazra Crossing in Kolkata during a Congress-called bandh over deaths caused by adulterated edible oil, with CPI(M) worker Lalu Alam allegedly striking her on the head and fracturing her skull, later apologising after she came to power in 2011.